 With that being said, it is important to keep in mind that medically underwritten health insurance plans can leave certain businesses ineligible for coverage.
 Carriers can deny offering level-funded coverage to businesses with workers and/or dependents that have pre-existing medical conditions.

-In the Cincinnati area, there are five main healthcare providers for businesses with less than 100 employees.
-Three of these major carriers currently offer level-funded plans to businesses.
-Aetna can write level-funded plans with as few as two employees enrolled while Humana and United Healthcare can write level-funded plans down to a minimum of five employees enrolled.
-On the other hand, Anthem and Medical Mutual both provide MEWA insurance as an excellent option for quality and affordable group health insurance.
+In the Cincinnati, Columbus and Cleveland areas, there are five main healthcare providers for businesses with less than 100 employees.
+Two of these major carriers currently offer level-funded plans to businesses.
+Aetna can write level-funded plans with as few as two employees enrolled while Humana can write level-funded plans down to a minimum of five employees enrolled.
+On the other hand, Anthem, Medical Mutual and United Healthcare provide MEWA insurance as an excellent option for quality and affordable group health insurance.

 Pros and Cons of Level Funded Health Plans

-Employers that want to enjoy the flexibility provided by a self-funded health insurance plan, but also want a stable budgeting tool should consider a level-funded plan.
-Before you dive into a self-funded plan such as one of the level-funded health insurance plans, let’s look at both the good and potentially bad elements of level funded plans.
+Employers that want to enjoy the flexibility provided by a self-funded health insurance plan but also want the stability offered by a fully-insured plan should consider level-funded insurance.
+Let’s look at both the good and potentially bad elements of level funded plans.

 Pros - Why you should Choose a Level Funded health Plan

-Monthly premiums can be up to 40% less than standard ACA or grandmothered/grandfathered plans.
+1. Monthly premiums can be up to 50% less than standard ACA or Grandmothered/Grandfathered (Legacy) plans.

-Level-funded rates are based on the ages and health history of employees + dependents, whereas ACA rates are essentially a blended, community rate (no medical questions asked) purely based on ages.
+Level-funded rates are based on the ages and health history of employees + dependents, whereas ACA rates are essentially a blended, community rate (no medical questions asked) purely based on ages and location.
 Having this health data gives level-funded underwriters the necessary information to accurately rate a business.
 This allows carriers to offer significantly lower rates to businesses that are a good fit for level-funded insurance.

 Employers have the opportunity to receive a refund if there is a surplus in the claims fund.
-On the flip side, if you have a deficit in your claims fund, you do not owe the carrier anything other than the premium!
+On the flip side, if you have a deficit in your claims fund, you do not owe the carrier anything other than the monthly premium.
 It’s a win-win.

-No chamber fees and no monthly association fees!
+3. No chamber fees and no monthly association fees.

 Currently, you probably receive your renewal about two months prior to your renewal date and you get slapped with an increase.
 You are given no claims information as to why you received such a steep increase.
 Level-funded plans provide monthly reports to employers, which allows them to see claims data.
-This claims data is HIPPA compliant and does not mention individuals' names.
+Please note this claims data is HIPPA compliant and does not mention individuals' names.
 Employers can use the claims data to help educate employees on their health insurance usage.
-For example, if you notice employees are going to the ER instead of visiting a nearby Urgent Care, educate employees regarding how much more cost efficient Urgent Care facilities are.
+For example, if you notice employees are going to the ER instead of visiting a nearby Urgent Care, you should educate employees by explaining Urgent Care facilities can be a more cost effective solution.

 An improved cash flow is a huge pro for small business owners and operators that run on shoestring budgets.
 Instead of tying up cash in traditional policies that frequently deliver a poor return on investment, a level-funded health insurance plan allows businesses to keep more money to pay for daily, weekly, and monthly expenses.